Samizo-AITL/ai-video-lab/README.md

 This repository is an experimental lab for **AI-generated video**
 used in **education, technical presentations, and research materials**.

-The focus is **not on flashy videos**, but on:
+The focus is **not on visual spectacle**, but on:

-- reproducible prompts
+- reproducible prompt design
-- stable workflows
+- stable and inspectable workflows
-- avoiding technical inaccuracies
+- avoiding technical and conceptual inaccuracies

+AI-generated video here is treated as a **supporting visual layer**,
+never as a primary source of information.

 ---

 ## Purpose

+This repository exists to:

-- Explore how AI video can be safely used in educational materials
+- explore how AI-generated video can be **safely integrated** into educational contexts
-- Record prompts and workflows that do **not break technical correctness**
+- document prompts and workflows that **preserve technical correctness**
-- Clarify what *should* and *should not* be animated
+- explicitly define what *should* and *should not* be animated

+The emphasis is on **risk reduction**, not expressive freedom.

 ---

 ## Basic Policy

 - Videos are short (typically **5–15 seconds**)
-- No equations, no numbers, no critical symbols in motion
+- No equations, no numbers, and no critical symbols in motion
+- No readable text or data-bearing elements
-- AI videos are used only for:
+- AI video is used only for:
-  - introduction
+  - introductions
-  - atmosphere
+  - atmosphere setting
-  - conceptual background
+  - conceptual or abstract background

+If visual motion risks misinterpretation, the video must be discarded.

 ---